xgandibleux/jTeachOPT/README.md

 # jTeachOPT
-Well-known optimization algorithms implemented in Julia for pedagogical uses
+Implementation in Julia of well-known optimization algorithms for pedagogical purposes